 Open Access Policy

-International Journal of Entrepreneurship and Sustainability Studies is a peer-reviewed journal with open access.
+International Journal of Entrepreneurship and Sustainability Studies (IJEASS) is a peer-reviewed journal with open access.
 The article processing or delivery of the manuscript submitted to the manager or editor through an online system or by using the OJS Open Access publishing model, and this journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal is an open-access journal which means that all content is freely available without charge to users or / institutions.
 Users are allowed to read, download, copy, distribute, print, search, or link to full-text articles in this journal without asking prior permission from the publisher or author.
 This is in accordance with Budapest Open Access Initiative.